brson/bloop/README.md

 ## Compile / execution model

-I should say, the "compilesecution" model of Blop, rather.
+I should say, the "compilesecution" model of Bloop, rather.

 ## Architecture